2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in New Jersey

 Most Popular New Jersey Trade Schools for a Bachelor's in Engineering Technologies

 Our 2023 rankings named New Jersey Institute of Technology the most popular school in New Jersey for engineering technologies students working on their bachelor’s degree.
-Located in the city of Newark, NJIT is a public school with a large student population.
+Located in the city of Newark, NJIT is a public school with a fairly large student population.

 About 15% of the students majoring in engineering tech at the school are women while 85% are male.